About VoJ

-Please live a healthy life, medicine is an imperfect science
+Please live a healthy life; medicine is an imperfect science.

 Hunter 'Patch' Adams